 As a fiduciary, license holders must represent the interest of their clients and perform services with the necessary levels of integrity and competency.
 After Hurricane Harvey flooding in Houston and the massive publicity worldwide, it seems improbable that any real estate agent in the southeast Texas area did not know about the event.
 An agent’s fiduciary duty may require a license holder to investigate for their clients whether a property in the Houston area actually flooded.

-Members of the Texas Association of REALTORS® have exclusive access to the Seller’s Disclosure Notice (TAR 1406), which has options to disclose information about a property’s flooding history, including whether there has been flooding and if there is present flood insurance coverage.
+Members of the Texas REALTORS® have exclusive access to the Seller’s Disclosure Notice (TAR 1406), which has options to disclose information about a property’s flooding history, including whether there has been flooding and if there is present flood insurance coverage.

 Do’s and don’ts for disclosure about flooding

 Do ask questions about flooding events.
 You may need to contact FEMA or local authorities to dig deeper into the flooding event and what, if anything, governmental authorities had done to remedy future flooding.
 TREC rules also indicate that if an agent doesn’t ask these kinds of questions, the agent could be guilty of an act of omission if the agent chooses not to make further inquiries.

 Do advise clients to inquire about the flood zone.
 Buyer’s agents should have their clients determine if the property is situated in a flood zone and to check on the availability of flood insurance.
 You may want to provide this information to your buyers in writing.